Britain's first daily newspaper was published this day

 Another big difference between Mallet's paper and today's press was his insistence on being objective.
 Mallet's aim was to publish just foreign news without any personal commentary - he worked on the basis that people would have "sense enough to make reflections for themselves."

-How very refreshingly different from the tabloid "yellow journalism" of today.
-Rather than feeling sour that the Daily Courant closed and the yellow press won, why not mix up a Yellow Belly Martini, with limoncello, lemon vodka and lemon juice?
+Rather than feeling sour that the The Daily Courant closed, why not mix up a Yellow Belly Martini, with limoncello, lemon vodka and lemon juice?

 But what of the White Hart pub, the place where it all started?
 The Mirror hacks that drank there before the newspaper industry moved away from Fleet Street knew it as the "Stab in the Back", abbreviated to "The Stab", due to its reputation for being where the darkest journalistic office politics were discussed.

 Situated at 3 New Fetter Lane, Fleet Street, EC4A 3BN, sadly this former Courage pub met a similar demise to The Daily Courant and was demolished circa 2001.
 We're remembering the once notorious journalist pubs of Fleet Street with a Journalist or two.

 Lithuanians had lived under the rule of the Russian Empire for over a century until the Act of Independence was signed on 16th February 1918.
 World War II meant this independence was short-lived as the Soviet Union re-occupied under the terms of the Molotov–Ribbentrop Pact.
 After the defeat of Nazi Germany and the cessation of hostilities, the Soviet Union's occupation of Lithuania continued.